AjaideepSingh/SoftwareQualityAssuranceGroupCA/CodingStandards.md

 ## 2. Indentation
-* Correct indentation is very important to increase the readability of your code.
+* Making code more readable one should use white spaces properly.
-* For making the code readable, you should use white spaces properly.
+* Correct indentation is very important to increase the readability of ones code.
-* Each nested block should be properly spaces and indented.
+* All braces should start from a new line and the code following the end of braces also should start from a new line.
-* All braces should start from a new line and the code following the end of braces also start from a new line.
+* Each nested block should be indented and spaced correctly.

 #### SonarQube